 What's behind out diet struggles?

 What to eat?
-Many of us suffer from “food anxiety”—worries about what to eat and what not to eat in an environment of contaminated food and conflicting dietary guidelines.
-Michael Pollan describes the food choice dilemma in his book The Omnivore’s Dilemma.
+Many of us suffer from “food anxiety”—worries about what to eat and what not to eat in an environment full of contaminated foods and conflicting dietary guidelines.
+Michael Pollan describes this food crisis in his book, The Omnivore’s Dilemma.
 We no longer know what is safe or not safe to eat.
-Just as our ancestors over the last several millennia had to figure out which berries and mushrooms were OK to eat, so we too are beginning to evolve new instincts- although slowly- for assessing what is food and what is a food-like substance that might kill us.
+Just as our ancestors over the last several millennia had to figure out which berries and mushrooms were edible, so we too are beginning to evolve new instincts- although slowly- for assessing what is food and what is a food-like substance that might kill us.
 Despite pretty packaging and reassuring nutrition claims, processed foods may be undermining our health.
 In the midst of shifting nutritional recommendations, one has to eat something, so it is going to be the Atkins diet or the Mediterranean diet, low-fat or low-carb, eggs or egg whites, casein-free or gluten-free?

 Navigating through the changing nutritional recommendations and rapidly evolving research poses challenges for clinicians and patients.
 Which nutritional recommendations do we trust?
 The vacuum of authority and clarity on the topic of nutrition makes adopting any given set of nutritional recommendations difficult.
 Giving patients a list of ten nutritional guidelines will only work if they actually believe in the benefit of those recommendations and the authority of their source.
 In addition, we all need motivation to make any change.